2026 Boston Marathon Volunteer Registration Opening Soon!

 https://mmra.org/repeaters/repeater_linking.html (Click the ARES box to see the repeaters and other systems linked)

 We look forward to your participation and remember, we are always looking for Net Controls to run the ARES Net.
-We will have several announcements for the net and we will continue the NTS practice message that we started doing in these nets in October 2023.
+We will have several announcements for the net which will be the last regular monthly net of 2025.

 Thanks for your continued support of ARES!